 Day 3: Vinho Verde region — the essence of freshness and green landscapes

-Morning: Head north to begin your final day in the Vinho Verde wine region, a lush landscape where rolling green hills meet the Atlantic breeze.
-Your first stop is Quinta da Torre, a beautiful estate where history, tradition, and wine craftsmanship intertwine.
+Another amazing place to discover is Quinta da Torre – Anselmo Mendes, a beautiful estate where history, tradition, and wine craftsmanship intertwine.
 With origins dating back centuries, the estate is known for its majestic manor house, extensive gardens, and vineyards that thrive under the region’s unique microclimate.
 Wander through the leafy paths and learn about the distinct characteristics of Vinho Verde wines — their freshness, minerality, and vibrant acidity that capture the essence of this Atlantic terroir.

-® Quinta da Torre
+® Quinta da Torre – Anselmo Mendes

-® Quinta da Aveleda
+® Quinta do Ameal

-In three days, travelers will have discovered three worlds that, while distinct, share a common soul — Porto’s urban elegance, the Douro’s dramatic landscapes, and Vinho Verde’s natural freshness.
+In three days, travelers will have discovered memorable experiences in three worlds that, while distinct, share a common soul — Porto’s urban elegance, the Douro’s dramatic landscapes, and Vinho Verde’s natural freshness.
 Together, they form a Great Wine Capital where wine is not just a drink, but a way of life — one that celebrates time, place, and people.

-Photo credits: VisitPorto | Quinta de Ventozelo | Quinta da Vacaria | Quinta da Torre | Quinta da Aveleda
+Photo credits: VisitPorto | Graham’s | Quinta do Bomfim | Quinta de Ventozelo | Quinta da Torre | Quinta do Ameal

 Learn more about Porto – Great Wine Capital